archibate/nvim-gpt/README.md

 - You may type 'How to fix this error?' to describe the task for GPT.
 - But we've already got some nice templates for you, to use the template named 'fix' for example, simply type: `@f` or `@fix`, it will be automatically replaced by `How to fix this error?`
 - There is also a useful template called `@q` or `@quote` which is equivalent to `Please wrap the final answer with triple quotes`, which not only gives us a better syntax highlighting for code, but also make it easier to seperate the real answer from GPT's descriptive text like `Sure` or `Here is the result:`, see below.
-- See [keymaps.py](rplugin/python3/py_nvim_gpt/keymaps.py) for a complete list of all templates provided by default, you may override the templates in the setup option `question_templates = ...`, see bottom.
+- See [keymaps.py](rplugin/python3/py_nvim_gpt/keymaps.py) or bottom for a complete list of all templates provided by default, you may override the templates in the setup option `question_templates = ...`.
 - If you want to edit multi-line questions, simply press `<Esc>` then `i` to enter insert mode again.
 Now pressing `<CR>` in insert mode won't trigger submit anymore, and you may use `<CR>` or `o` in normal mode to compose multi-line questions.
 After finished editing the question, press `<CR>` in normal mode to submit.
 The question buffer is remained when you use `r` to regenerate answer from GPT.

 In the GPT window: